-- 58. Prior to 25 May 2020: - (a) private security guards engaged by Unified Security to work at Rydges did not receive or undertake the training described in paragraph 27(a) and (b) above; and - (b) staff engaged by the operator of Rydges to work at Rydges did not receive or undertake the training described in paragraph 27(a) and (b) above. - 59.
-In the premises By reason of the matters pleaded in paragraph 58 above, prior to 25 May 2020, those workers did not, or did not all, understand: - (a) the PPE they needed to wear to protect themselves from contracting SARS-CoV-2 when undertaking a given activity, such as when escorting returned travellers on a "fresh air" break or removing items left by returned travellers outside the doors of their rooms for collection; - (b) how to don and doff PPE correctly; - (c) when and how to dispose of and replace PPE; and - (d) hand hygiene.
+- 58. Prior to 25 May 2020: - (a) private security guards engaged by Unified Security to work at Rydges did not receive or undertake the training described in paragraph 27(a), and (b) and (j5) above; and - (b) staff engaged by the operator of Rydges to work at Rydges did not receive or undertake the training described in paragraph 27(a), and (b) and (j5) above. - 59.
+In the premises By reason of the matters pleaded in paragraph 58 above, prior to 25 May 2020, those workers did not, or did not all, understand: - (a) the PPE they needed to wear to protect themselves from contracting SARS-CoV-2 when undertaking a given activity, such as when escorting returned travellers on a "fresh air" break or removing items left by returned travellers outside the doors of their rooms for collection;

+- (b) how to don and doff PPE correctly; - (c) when and how to dispose of and replace PPE; and - (d) hand hygiene.; - (e) the matters pleaded in paragraph 27(j1) to (j3) above; and - (f) how to undertake the cleaning pleaded in paragraph 27(j4) above.